Probesys/agentj/docs/readme.md

 - **opendkim**: verify incoming mail DKIM signature for incoming mail, and append signature for outgoing mail
 - **policyd-rate-limit**: rate limiting service used by **outsmtp**, get policies from **db**
 - **senderverifmilter**: custom postfix milter to secure multi-domains AgentJ instances
 - *optionnal* **clamav**: ClamAV instance used by both amavis containers.
-An external instance can be used instead (eg to be used by multiples AgentJ stack)
+An external instance can be used instead

 ### services for dev/tests